RadicalEd360/StreamCurse/README.md

 # StreamCurse
-curses stream launcher.
+curses stream launcher inspired by Gapato's livestreamer-curses
-- switch databases, launchers, and modes on the fly.
+- switch databases and launcher cmdlets on the fly.
-- easy to use configfile
+- easy to use configfile (ini)
 - themable interface, set your colors to your liking within the config file
-- sync your streams with your twitch username in twitch mode
+- includes a script to help find the right color code for theming
+- checks to see which streams are currently online using streamlink

 ## Dependancies:
     streamlink